Second Story

 And I speak with the designer Michael Smith about having Condé's legendary ballroom wallpaper in his own NYC apartment!

 Welcome to Second Story, a newsletter for those who love old houses and prewar penthouses.
-A quick update: Starting next week, I’ll be publishing two public posts and two paid posts per month—plus a few fun extras for the paid subscribers!
 Not on the list?
 Sign up below, or consider upgrading.
-It’s just $6/mo or $50/yr (cheaper!), and the first month’s on me, so you won’t miss a thing.
-Xx Robert
+It’s just $8/mo or $80/yr (two months free). — Robert

 When I first moved to New York, it was my dream to work at a Condé Nast magazine.
 Thirteen years later, my goals may have changed, but my interest in Condé Nast hasn’t—partially because Condé, the man, created one of the most impressive apartments in New York City history.